 How is community property divided in a divorce?

 If you and your spouse have not entered into a premarital or marital property agreement, then it is the responsibility of the judge to divide your community property and debts.
 That is, the judge must divide the property in the event that you and your spouse cannot agree to do so in mediation or in an informal negotiation settlement conversation.
-Keep in mind that although Texas is a community property state, debt and property does not have to be divided 50/50 between you and your spouse.
+Keep in mind that although Texas is a community property state, debt and property do not have to be divided 50/50 between you and your spouse.
 Factors like the size of each of your separate estates, fault in the breakup of the marriage as well as your income will weigh on a judge if he or she must divide your community estate.

 In many cases, the community property that you and your spouse own cannot be divided straight down the middle.
 Let’s consider the most commonly divided large item of property that you and your spouse could have: the marital house.
 The easiest route that you and your spouse could go would be to sell the house and split up the equity that you would get after the mortgage and other costs of the sale are taken care of.
-There is relatively little hassle in doing this and allows both you and your spouse to wipe your hands clean of this asset and move on.
+There is a relatively little hassle in doing this and allows both you and your spouse to wipe your hands clean of this asset and move on.

 However, that is all true when you take the sale of the house in a vacuum.
 Consider what could change if you and your spouse have a child together.
 In many cases, a judge will award the family house to whichever parent is named the primary caretaker of your child.
 Obviously, it would have to be shown that this parent can afford the mortgage payments on their own.
 The reason a judge would order this would be to allow your child to have some degree of stability and consistency by remaining in the family home after the divorce concludes.